 1. The sun will come out — really.
-A series of nasty winter storms partly explains why employers added a measly 63,000 jobs in January, a steep drop from previous months.
+A series of nasty winter storms partly explains why employers added a measly 36,000 jobs in January, a steep drop from previous months.
 Frosty weather can discourage hiring, and the transportation, warehousing and construction sectors all shed lots of jobs.
 But the weather in February was a little more seasonable, and hiring rebounded in all three sectors, with construction employment growing by 33,000 jobs and transportation and warehousing adding 22,000.
-More importantly, of course, economists say demand for additional workers will continue to increase for the rest of the year because the economy as a whole is growing.
+More important, of course, economists say demand for additional workers will continue to increase for the rest of the year because the economy as a whole is growing.
 Earlier this week, the Federal Reserve confirmed in its survey of central banks, known as the Beige Book, that economic activity had expanded in nearly every region of the country.

 2. Manufacturing continues to motor along.
-Durable goods makers accounted for much of the 33,000 jobs added in manufacturing and signs point to good growth for the rest of the year.
+Durable-goods makers accounted for much of the 33,000 jobs added in manufacturing and signs point to good growth for the rest of the year.
 The Institute for Supply Management’s February survey showed big gains in both employment and production, with strong demand in developing economies continuing to drive exports.
 “Almost all of the data we’re seeing have been positive,” says Patrick O’Keefe, director of economic research at J.H.
 Cohn LLP.
 He says he expects employers to step up hiring in health care, education, professional services and retailing in coming months.

 3. Companies large and small are getting back into the game.
 Small businesses are typically the engines of new job growth, and mom and pop operations are starting to hire again.
-But when big employers such as Lowe's or Ford announce plans to hire thousands of workers, as they did earlier this year, it can have a broad, reassuring effect.
+But when big employers such as Lowes or Ford announce plans to hire thousands of workers, as they did earlier this year, it can have a broad, reassuring effect.
 Corporate profits have been strong, thanks to cost cutting as well as increased consumer spending.
 As confidence in the economy builds, economists say employers will step up hiring.
 For the week ending Feb.
 26, the number of people requesting unemployment benefits dropped to a three-year low, according to the Labor Department, a strong sign that faith in the economy is translating into job postings.